TheLancashireman/davros/README.md

 ## Directory contents

+* davros-3/ - see above
 * davroska/ - see above
-* davros-3/ - see above
+* demos/ - some demo code to show you how it works
 * devices/ - header files and drivers for devices.
 Used by all davros flavours
+* doc/ - some development notes and other documentation
 * lib/ - some library headers and code.
 Used by all davros flavours
-* demos/ - some demo code to show you how it works
 * scripts/ - scripts for starting openocd, minicom, gdb etc.
 * testsuite/dv3 - a growing test suite for davros-3
+* usb/ - a USB device stack
 * LICENSE - a copy of GPL version 3
+* CONTRIBUTING.md - how to contribute. tl;dr: send me a patch
 * README.md - this file

 ## Hardware